serman/alfredolambda/_posts/en/2017-12-14-amikasankey.md

 image: amicasankey
 client: DTU Technical University of Denmark

 description : Sankey diagrams using data contained in neo4j graph database.
-Data comes from an extensive semantics analysis of publications.
+Data comes from an extensive semantic analysis of scientific publications and patents.
+The goal is detecting opportunities in the field of biofuels.
 demo-url: http://dtu.amica-pathfinder.net/amicasankey
 categories:
   - d3